morrowvis/Thumbnail_Generator/README.md

 ### Installation

-* Install as mod from releases
+* Download from releases and install as a mod.
+* Go to Morrowind Script Extender MCM: Enable `Run Morrowind in the background?`